EveyZhang/LDA-DP/README.md

 An Unsupervised and Automatic Spike Sorting Method based on the Joint Optimization of Linear Discrimination Analysis and Density Peaks. `Run_Sample.m` is an example of  use.

 ## How to detect
-Run 'DetectWave.m' to detect spikes from raw data.
+Run `DetectWave.m` to detect spikes from raw data.

 ## How to sort
 Run `ldadp_fuc.m` to do the sorting.